devil666face/gogh/README.md

 - `share`
 - `import`
-- choose local file in current dir with `.gogh`
+- Choose a local file in the current directory with the `.gogh` extension
-- now you can download file via store
+- You can now download the file via `store`

 ```
 ❯ gogh